maxim5/time-series-machine-learning/README.md

 # Time Series Prediction with Machine Learning

-A collection of different Machine Learning models predicting the time series, concretely the market price for given the currency chart.
+A collection of different Machine Learning models predicting the time series, concretely the market price for given the currency chart and target.

 Requirements
 ------------

 Required dependency: `numpy`.
 Other dependencies are optional, but to diversify the final models ensemble, it's recommended to install these packages:  `tensorflow`, `xgboost`.

-Tested with python version: 2.7
+Tested with python versions: 2.7.14, 3.6.0.

 Fetching data
 -------------